enternodecs/terribletown/README.md

 Installation

-Vanilla TTT: Just drag'n'drop into the server's addon folder.
+Vanilla TTT: Just drag'n'drop the "Trouble in Terrible Town" folder into the server's addon folder.
 No FastDL setup required as this addon is pure Lua.

 TTT with Custom Weapons:

 ***THIS ADDON IS BEST USED IN CONJUNCTION WITH NO OTHER CUSTOM WEAPONS***

-1. Drag'n'drop the folder into the /addon/ folder
+1. Drag'n'drop the "Trouble in Terrible Town" folder into the /addon/ folder

 2. Extract all custom weapon addons